kanaria69/Mainecoco/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.